bitcoinben1/WakeScope/README.md

 ```
 ### Important To Know
 - wakeScope has a receiver of type context
+- you can pass in a timeout period to wakeScope
 ## License
 ```
 Copyright 2020 Chris Basinger